-He was born Nguyen Xuan Bao, in the city of Qu’ng Ngai in Central Vietnam in 1926.
+He was born Nguyen Xuan Bao, in the city of Quang Ngai in Central Vietnam in 1926.
 At the age of 16, he entered into a Zen Buddhist monastery and took the name Thich Nhat Hanh.
-As well as practising meditation, Thich Nhat Hanh founded the School of Youth for Social Service (SYSS) – this was a voluntary organisation which visited rural areas in Vietnam helping to provide education, health care services and improving local infrastructure.
+As well as practising meditation, Thich Nhat Hanh founded the School of Youth for Social Service (SYSS) – this was a voluntary organisation which visited rural areas in Vietnam helping to provide education, healthcare services and improving local infrastructure.

 “It is time for North and South Vietnam to find a way to stop the war and help all Vietnamese people live peacefully and with mutual respect.”

 Thich Nhat Hanh was also critical of the US involvement in the Vietnam war.
-In the mid 1960s, he became acquainted with Martin Luther King.
+In the mid-1960s, he became acquainted with Martin Luther King.
 Hanh urged King to speak out and denounce the Vietnam war.
-King was deeply moved by the requests and teachings of Hanh, and in 1967, Luther King made his first statements criticising the war in Vietnam.
+King was deeply moved by the requests and teachings of Hanh; in 1967, Dr King made his first statements criticising the war in Vietnam.
 At the time it was highly controversial, though as the war dragged on, American became increasingly wary of the conflict.
 Martin Luther King publically nominated Hanh for the Nobel Peace Prize in 1967,

 “Many people think excitement is happiness….
 But when you are excited you are not peaceful.
 True happiness is based on peace.”